asimwe1/rust_chatapp/site/guide/pastebin.md

 cat upload/* # ensure that contents are correct
 ```

-Note that since we haven't created a `GET /<id>` route, visting the returned URL
+Note that since we haven't created a `GET /<id>` route, visiting the returned URL
 will result in a **404**.
 We'll fix that now.

 ## Retrieving Pastes